 Mann Whitney U Test was used to determine the significant difference in the level of importance of work values of respondents when they are grouped according to their civil status.
 This is to further identify how likely it is that difference between groups occurred.
 Table 9 shows the significant difference in the level of importance of work values of respondents when they are grouped according to their civil status.

-Table 9
+Table 9.
 Analysis of the Perceived Importance of Work Values Among Respondents Grouped by Civil Status